Handwritten (The Gaslight Anthem album)

-Handwritten is the fourth studio album and major label debut by American rock band the Gaslight Anthem, released on July 20, 2012, through Mercury Records.
-Produced by Brendan O'Brien, the album was preceded by its lead single, "45", and features liner notes by Nick Hornby.
+Handwritten is the fourth studio album and major label debut by American rock band the Gaslight Anthem, released on July 24, 2012, through Mercury Records.Produced by Brendan O'Brien, the album was preceded by its lead single, "45", and features liner notes by Nick Hornby.

+The album reached No. 2 in the United Kingdom, No. 3 in the United States and also charted in the top ten in Austria, Canada, Germany, Ireland and the Netherlands.

 Writing

 As of July 2010, Brian Fallon said he was working on new material for a fourth album.
 Subsequently, Fallon stated on his blog that the band would start writing their record in January 2011.
 However, prior to playing at Pinkpop in June 2011, Fallon stated that they had just started working on the new album and that it would not be released for at least a few months.
 In the same interview, Fallon said the band's next record would sound closer to their breakthrough record, The '59 Sound, rather than American Slang.
 During this time, Fallon was also working with good friend Ian Perkins, putting the finishing touches on their side project the Horrible Crowes.

 On October 6, 2011, the Gaslight Anthem announced via Facebook that they had officially signed with Mercury Records.
 They stated that they were sorry to leave their friends at SideOneDummy Records, but felt that the change was necessary for their musical career.